CAPTools/CAPConsumer/README.md

 CAPConsumer
 ===========

-Server-side framework for monitoring CAP alert source and taking actions based on user-specified policies.
+Server-side framework for monitoring CAP alert source and taking actions based on user-specified policies....